AzureWorkshops/Azure-AD-Connect/docs/_index.md

 #### Ideal Audience

-  * CISOs and VPs or Information Security
+  * CISOs and VPs of Information Security
   * CIOs
   * IT Managers
   * Active Directory and Network Admins